AbbieWolff/my_first_website/README.md

 I need to make sure this is secure somehow... ??

-I am coding this website in a text editor, for now, in phases as parts of a semester-long website design project for Hypermedia Design & Authoring class in graduate school.
+I am coding this website in a text editor, for now, in phases as part of a semester-long website design project for Hypermedia Design & Authoring class in graduate school.
 It is not yet ready for public sharing.
 I am learning how to code as I go.